 8. The Sweet Hereafter

-The dull, dead ice and the remorseful town play the most central characters in this tragedy drama which is regarded as one of the best Canadian movie ever made.
-Fourteen children get killed in a bus accident and an outsider Mitchell Stephens tries to file a class action lawsuit against the town.
-I haven’t seen a movie that analyses and meditates on grief and the impact it has on human mind and humanity in itself like The Sweet Hereafter (of course, except Manchester By the Sea).
+The dull, dead ice and the remorseful town play the most central characters in this tragic drama, which is regarded as one of the best Canadian movies ever made.
+Fourteen children get killed in a bus accident, and an outsider, Mitchell Stephens, tries to file a class action lawsuit against the town.
+I haven’t seen a movie that analyses and meditates on grief and the impact it has on the human mind and humanity in itself, like The Sweet Hereafter (of course, except Manchester By the Sea).

 Read More: Best Movies of 1984